-- Molybdenum, potassium, and sodium concentrations in groundwater from MW-1603 have consistently been lower than water from the BSFAP (Figure 4-6, Figure 4-7, Figure 4-8 respectively). - Molybdenum was last detected above the MDL in MW-1603 in September 2018 (Figure 4-6). • The recent variation in molybdenum concentrations, as shown in green, is due to variable MDLs achieved in the laboratory analyses. - Fluoride concentrations in groundwater from MW-1603 have consistently been higher than water from the BSFAP but have exhibited an overall declining concentration trend with time (Figure 4-5). - Bromide concentrations in groundwater from MW-1603 have historically been below the MDL of 0.5 mg/L, except an estimated "J" value detection of 0.06 mg/L in May 2017.
-Estimated "J" value detections of 0.03 mg/L have been reported for bromide during the last three sampling events (March, June, and October 2021) due to lowering of the MDL (Figure 4-4).
+- Molybdenum, potassium, and sodium concentrations in groundwater from MW-1603 have consistently been lower than water from the BSFAP (Figure 4-6, Figure 4-7, and Figure 4-8 respectively) - Molybdenum was last detected above the MDL in MW-1603 in September 2018 (Figure 4-6).
+The recent variation in molybdenum concentrations, as shown in green, is due to variable MDLs achieved in the laboratory analyses. - Fluoride concentrations in groundwater from MW-1603 have consistently been higher than water from the BSFAP but have exhibited an overall declining concentration trend with time (Figure 4-5). - Bromide concentrations in groundwater from MW-1603 have historically been non-detect below the MDL of 0.5 mg/L, except an estimated "J" value detection of 0.06 mg/L in May 2017.
+Estimated "J" value detections of 0.03 mg/L have been reported for bromide during four out of the last five sampling events (March, June, and October 2021, and March 2022) due to lowering of the MDL (Figure 4-4).
+Bromide was not detected in June 2022 likely due to the MDL being raised to 0.10 mg/L.

 A comparison of the pH of BSFAP water and groundwater from MW-1603 is provided in Figure 4-9.
 The figure illustrates the substantial difference in pH between the BSFAP water and groundwater of approximately three to five S.U.
 This is using the standard (logarithmic) pH scale which converts to a factor of 1,000 to 100,000 difference in the hydrogen ion concentration.
-The pH in MW-1603 is acidic with values generally between 3 and 4 standard pH units, whereas the BSFAP water is alkaline at a pH of approximately 8 S.U.
+The pH in MW-1603 is acidic with values generally between 3 and 4 S.U., whereas the BSFAP water is alkaline at a pH of approximately 8 S.U.